eilvelia/tdl/packages/prebuilt-tdlib/README.md

 First published as `prebuilt-tdlib@td-1.8.14`.

-- The macOS binaries now support Apple silicon (universal binary)
+- Added support for macOS arm64 (M1 / Apple silicon); a universal binary is shipped.
+However, the arm64 binary is not tested in the CI.
-- The Linux binaries now require glibc 2.17 instead of glibc 2.31
+- The Linux binaries are now built on environment with glibc 2.17 instead of 2.31 and work on older Linux distributions.
+Some cloud environments such as Amazon Linux 2 or Google Cloud Functions (nodejs <= 16) use older glibc, `prebuilt-tdlib` should run out of the box on these systems now.
-- Restored support for older macOS versions (>= 10.14 is supported) -->
+- Restored support for older versions of macOS, >= 10.14 is now supported.